decred/contractor-mgmt/cmswww/api/v1/api.md

 ### `Version`

-Obtain version, route information and signing identity from server.
+Obtain version, route information and signing identity from server, as well as the user info for the current session, if there is one.
 This call shall **ALWAYS** be the first contact with the server.
 This is done in order to get the CSRF token for the session and to ensure API compatability.

-**Route**: `GET /` and `GET /version`
+**Route**: `GET /`

 **Params**: none